civol/HDLRuby/README.md

 signed[<integer part range>,<fractional part range>]
 ```

-For example a signed 4-bit integer part 4-bit fractional part fixed point inner signal named `sig` can be declared as follows:
+For example, a signed 4-bit integer part 4-bit fractional part fixed point inner signal named `sig` can be declared as follows:

 ```ruby
 bit[4,4].inner :sig
 ```

-When performing computation with fixed point types, HDLRuby ensures that the result's decimal point position is correct.
+When performing computation with fixed-point types, HDLRuby ensures that the result's decimal point position is correct.

-In addition to the fixed point data type, a method is added to the literal objects (Numeric) to convert them to fixed point representation:
+In addition to the fixed point data type, a method is added to the literal objects (Numeric) to convert them to fixed-point representation:

 ```ruby
 <litteral>.to_fix(<number of bits after the decimal point>)
 ```

-For example the following code converts a floating point value to a fixed point value with 16 bits after the decimal point:
+For example, the following code converts a floating-point value to a fixed-point value with 16 bits after the decimal point:

 ```
 3.178.to_fix(16)
 ```

-## Channel
+## Channel: `std/channel.rb`
 <a name="channel"></a>

-This library provides a unified interface to complex communication protocols through a new kind of components called the channels that abstract the details of communication protocols.
+This library provides a unified interface to complex communication protocols through a new kind of component called the channels that abstract the details of communication protocols.
 The channels can be used similarly to the ports of a system and are used through a unified interface so that changing the kind of channel, i.e., the communication protocol, does not require any modification of the code.

 ### Using a channel

 A channel is used similarly to a pipe: it has an input where data can be written and an output where data can be read.
 The ordering of the data and the synchronization depend on the internals of the channel, e.g., a channel can be FIFO or LIFO.
 The interaction with the channel is done using the following methods:

- * `write(<args>) <block>`: write to the channel and execute `block` when `write` completes. `args` is a list of arguments required for performing the write that depend on the channel.
+ * `write(<args>) <block>`: write to the channel and execute `block` when `write` completes. `args` is a list of arguments required for performing the write that depends on the channel.
- * `read(<args>) <block>`: read the channel and execute `block` when the read completes. `args` is a list of arguments required for performing the write that depend on the channel.
+ * `read(<args>) <block>`: read the channel and execute `block` when the read completes. `args` is a list of arguments required for performing the write that depends on the channel.

 For example, a system sending successive 8-bit values through a channel can be described as follows: